Pinball FX 3: Tables

+Table originally from Pinball FXTable originally from Pinball FX 2Table originally from or was also released on Zen PinballTable also released for Zen Pinball 2Non-Disney-owned IP(s) licensed to Zen StudiosThe Balls of Glory pack was delisted on August 28, 2024.

 Accolades

 The game was nominated for the Central Park Children's Zoo Award for Best Kids Game at the New York Game Awards 2018, and won the award for "Game, Special Class" at the National Academy of Video Game Trade Reviewers Awards.